Project Update

-We are seeking community feedback on a proposed trial closure of the Barrett Street Weir to vehicle traffic during the 2026 peak season (February to April 2026).
+We sought community feedback on a proposed trial closure of the Barrett Street Weir to vehicle traffic during the 2026 peak season (February to April 2026).

-Working in partnership with the Peak Season Community Working Group, we've been exploring better ways to manage the growing pressures that occur during the busiest months of the year.
+Working in partnership with the Peak Season Community Working Group, we explored ways to better manage the growing pressures that occur during the busiest months of the year.

 Throughout this process, we heard consistent concerns about antisocial behaviour and environmental impacts occurring at the Barrett Street Weir during peak season.
-In response, we are considering a trial closure of the Weir to vehicles, so that the benefits and impacts of this approach can be properly assessed before any long-term decision is made.
+In response, we considered a trial closure of the Weir to vehicles, so that the benefits and impacts of this approach can be properly assessed before any long-term decision was made.

 We recognise that many people enjoy and value the Weir, not just those who live nearby, and we want to ensure the wider community has the opportunity to have their say before a decision is taken.